Central Heating Inhibitor

 Central Heating Boiler Noise Silencer

 Boiler Noise Silencer eliminates sludge deposits and limescale, reducing kettling and noise in central heating systems.
-In result, the boiler's heat transfer efficiency is optimised.
+As a result, the boiler's heat transfer efficiency is optimised.

 Concentrated System Inhibitor

-Concentrated system inhibitor is in a cartiridge packaging, which makes it easy to use in a central heating system.
+Concentrated system inhibitor is in a cartridge packaging, which makes it easy to use in a central heating system.
 Protects against corrosion and limescale.

 We use cookies!